-The 2020-21 budget and the Medium Term Financial Framework were approved before the overarching risk of COVID-19 developed.
-Its impact on the 2019-20 financial year was not significant and the IJB received additional funding from the Scottish Government of £0.7 million to cover the cost of the increased demand in prescribing.
-The Scottish Government requested that the IJBs produce a mobilisation plan early in April and initial costs of the COVID-19 going forward were estimated at £15.6 million.
+The impact of Covid-19 on the 2020-21 financial year was significant The Scottish Government requested that the IJBs produce a mobilisation plan early in April and initial costs of the COVID-19 going forward were estimated at £15.6 million.
 The Cabinet Secretary approved the funding in principle, however the level, method and terms of support has not been confirmed and is subject to being aligned with the mobilisation plans, accurately recorded, timely shared, and being reasonable.
+In Total direct Covid-19 related expenditure was disclosed as £17.2m, and other indirect Covid-19 demand pressures on secondary expenditure of £1.6m so a total of additional expenditure of £18.8m.
+This expenditure has been fully met by additional income either direct from Scottish Government through the two partners in the form of various grants and income streams.